History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 A person in a white shirt holding a glass of water.

-The United States faces an ongoing crisis of water contamination that causes considerable damage to drinking water supplies throughout the nation.
+The United States faces an ongoing crisis of water contamination that causes significant damage to drinking water supplies nationwide

-The combination of lead together with PFAS chemicals and nitrates creates substantial health hazards for people and environmental systems.
+The combination of lead with PFAS chemicals and nitrates poses substantial health hazards to people and environmental systems.
 Legal actions and policy changes have solved these problems, yet more effort is required for Americans to achieve universal access to clean water.

 The protection of water resources demands financial investment in water treatment technology, robust regulations, and heightened public education programs.
-People must also actively track water quality and advocate for better improvements through sustained community advocacy.
+People must also actively monitor water quality and advocate for improved conditions through sustained community engagement and advocacy.

-A national commitment to clean water policies and early threat identification will create a clean water future and protect Americans' drinking water supplies for many generations.
+A national commitment to clean water policies and early threat identification will create a clean water future and protect Americans' drinking water supplies for generations to come.